mmore500/game-of-it/day-1/README.md

 else:
   print("you better NOT call... ghostbusters!")
 ```

+**Challenge:**
+Ghostbusters is a PG-13 movie.
+Ask the user for their age and then tell them if they're ready to see Ghostbusters.
+If they're younger than thirteen, tell them no!
+Else, if they're older than 113, tell them that they're the oldest person in the world.
+Otherwise, tell them they're cleared to watch Ghostbusters.

+### `while` and `break`

 According to urban legend, saying "bloody mary" 13x into a mirror will summon a scary ghost.
 Here's one way of doing that.